 |EWR CVG SLC||Three connections in EWR, CVG, and SLC (in that order).|

-There are also many special commands to prevent “bad” flights courtesy of SeattleFred on FlyerTalk.
+There are also many special commands, what ITA Matrix now calls extension codes, that were previously detailed by SeattleFred on FlyerTalk.
 List them after a forward slash and separated by commas (e.g., “BOS :: / -overnight,-redeye”).
-Note that these commands use minus signs, not the tildes used for negation above.
+Note that these commands use minus signs, not the tildes used for negation in the routing codes above.

 |-overnight||No overnight stops.|